-14.8 HKCC offers facilities to support HKCC Participants to transfer their clients' positions and, if necessary, the associated Margin to other HKCC Participants subject to the consent of the recipient HKCC Participant.
-In the event of an HKCC Participant default, HKCC has powers under its default procedures to facilitate the transfer of client positions of the defaulting HKCC Participant, at the request of the clients, to a nominated non-defaulting HKCC Participant together with the Margin in respect of such positions, subject to consent from the recipient HKCC Participant and other conditions.
+- 14.8 HKCC offers facilities to support HKCC Participants to transfer their clients' positions and, if necessary, the associated Margin to other HKCC Participants subject to the consent of the recipient HKCC Participant.
+In the event of an HKCC Participant default, HKCC has powers under its default procedures to facilitate the transfer of client positions of the defaulting HKCC Participant, at the request of the clients, to a nominated non-defaulting HKCC Participant together with the Margin in respect of such positions, subject to consent from the recipient HKCC Participant and other conditions32. - 14.9 HKCC has also confirmed the legal soundness and enforceability of the segregation and portability arrangements provided by HKCC under Hong Kong law based on the legal opinions procured from an independent law firm in Hong Kong.